Ransomware Prevention

 Implement Granular Network Access Management

-In response to ransomware infiltration, swift action is essential to contain the threat and limit user access.
-It’s imperative to remove and restrict administrative rights promptly, as ransomware typically operates within the permissions granted to users.
-For remote connections, particularly those utilising external or Internet-facing Remote Desktop Protocol (RDP) servers, revoking administrative privileges is paramount.
-This proactive approach effectively curtails the ransomware’s ability to spread and tamper with crucial files, thereby mitigating potential damage.
+When ransomware infiltrates your network, immediate action is crucial to contain the threat and limit user access.
+Promptly removing and restricting administrative rights is crucial, as ransomware typically operates within the permissions granted to users.
+For remote connections, particularly those using external or Internet-facing Remote Desktop Protocol (RDP) servers, revoking administrative privileges is critical.
+This proactive approach effectively diminishes the ransomware’s ability to spread and tamper with crucial files, thereby mitigating potential damage.

 Disable Administrator Sharing Capabilities

-Some types of ransomware actively search for administrative or hidden network shares, even those not visibly connected to a drive letter, to infect multiple endpoints within a system.
-In the event of an attack, it’s important to promptly disable administrator sharing capabilities across your network to stop the ransomware from spreading further.
+Certain types of ransomware actively search for administrative or hidden network shares, even those not visibly connected to a drive letter, to infect multiple endpoints within a system.
+In the event of an attack, it’s crucial to promptly disable administrator sharing capabilities across your network.
+This action helps to prevent the ransomware from spreading further and infecting additional systems.

 Ransomware Post-Attack Steps

-After a ransomware attack, taking swift action is crucial to mitigate the extent of damage and minimise data loss.
+After a ransomware attack, taking swift action is crucial to reduce the extent of damage and minimise data loss.
 It also allows businesses to promptly assess the damage and initiate the recovery process.

 Implement Robust Backup Policies